 I mean, call us biased but International Language Programs (ILP) gives college age volunteers a pretty unique opportunity.
 Though we aren’t affiliated with the Church of Jesus Christ of Latter Day Saints, a lot of our volunteers are LDS meaning you have the chance to live abroad for a semester (an entire semester!) with people who share your beliefs and all agreed to follow our Code of Conduct.
 It's such a great way to meet new friends that you'll have forever.
 You aren't required to be a student to volunteer, but many of our volunteers are attending schools like BYU and BYU-Idaho.

-Choose from 10 countries: Poland, Romania, China, Mexico, Thailand, the Dominican Republic, Ukraine, Russia, Haiti, and Lithuania and go temple hopping on your vacations or attend institute in your host country (when you aren’t teaching English to cute kids, helping in an orphanage or vacationing to other countries!).
+Choose from countries all over the world, go temple hopping on your vacations or attend institute in your host country (when you aren’t teaching English to cute kids, helping in an orphanage or vacationing to other countries!).

 All For Good